prividentity/PrivateIdentity-Oldd/Single-Component-JavaScript-App.md

 # Demo Video
 > Discuss how the client app makes user enrollment and prediction (authentication) fast and easy (with no software to deploy and no hardware to buy)

-> show how to get up and running in 30 seconds.
+> show how to embed the DIV and get up and running in 30 seconds.

 > Next, show how to make the client app perform to exact specifications using URL parameters